 Expert Witness Testimony

-There are times when an expert witness is needed to provide information regarding trees and forest related issues or problems.
+There are times when an expert witness is needed to provide information regarding trees and forest-related issues or problems.
 In some cases, a tree may have been damaged or removed by a neighbor, or a tree fell causing property damage and personal injury.
-The reasons can vary, but when it comes to a legal matter, it is wise to hire consultants with an education and experience that will hold up under scrutiny or in a court of law.
+The reasons can vary, but when it comes to a legal matter, it is wise to hire consultants with education and experience that will hold up under scrutiny or in a court of law.

-Our staff consultants have a wide variety of expertise and education, which is suitable to most any situation.
+Our staff consultants have a wide variety of expertise and education, which is suitable for most any situation.
 Some cases may require an expert in a specific field such as plant pathology, horticulture, arboriculture, forestry, or tree climbing.
 Some of our consulting arborists started their careers as tree climbers such as Mr. Chris Brewer, Mr. Kevin Bassett, Mr. Ben Thomas, and Mr. Steve Houser.
 Other consulting arborists specialize in specific fields of study based on their experience or education.
 Dr. Greg Church and Mr. Russell Peters specialize in fields they researched and studied such as Oak Wilt or other specific pathogens.
 The combined experience of our consultants would be measured in hundreds of years.

 The diversity and experience of our staff is unmatched in Texas.